tc39/test262/README.md

 Guidance for running Test262 and explanations of how a test file must be interpreted by a test runner is in [INTERPRETING](./INTERPRETING.md)

+### Rationale

+This project offers an explanation for many of its design decisions and maintenance practices--see [rationale.md](./docs/rationale.md).

 ### Test262 Runners